SamuelVanie/youdotcom.el/README.md

 - `/clear` : Will clear the buffer.
 - `/quit` : Stop the search engine's session and close the buffer.

-You can change the number of results displayed by changing the variable `youdotcom-number-of-results` (default is 1).
+*NB: You can change the number of results displayed by changing the variable `youdotcom-number-of-results` (default is 1).*

 ## 👊 Contributing